 Testing Contracts' Internals

-Sometimes, you want to test a function which uses Starknet context (like block number, timestamp, storage access) without deploying the actual contract.
+Sometimes, you want to test a function that uses Starknet context such as block number, timestamp or storage access.

-Since every test is treated like a contract, using the aforementioned pattern you can test:
+Since every test is treated like a contract (with the address test_address

 - functions which are not available through the interface (but your contract uses them)